mnatsakanyank/drawer/README.md

 * Regex is used for parsing and validating input commands
 * Two types of commands are supported
-    * Actions for printing help or exit the app
+    * Actions for printing help or exiting the app
-    * DrawCommand for drawing
+    * DrawCommand for drawing geometric objects